ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ### Step 1: Explore Lab Environment Before NiFi Installation

-The lab environment (NiFi) can run inside a single virtual machine or on your local computer.
+You can run NiFi inside a single virtual machine or on your local computer.
 This version of the lab instructions are based on [Hortonworks DataFlow 1.2 GZipped](http://hortonworks.com/downloads/).
 There are 2 ways to download and install HDF 1.2: Option 1 on a Hortonworks Sandbox 2.4 Virtual Image or Option 2 on your local machine.
-HDF comes in 2 versions with only NiFi or with NiFi, Kafka and Storm, Zookeeper; however, for this lab series, we will download HDF that comes with only NiFi.
-The necessary components for this lab series:
+HDF comes in 2 versions with only NiFi or with NiFi, Kafka, Storm, and Zookeeper.
+For this lab series, you should download HDF with NiFi only.
+The necessary components for this lab series are:
 - HDF 1.2 (NiFi only)
 - Internet Access

 ### 1.1 Plan to Install HDF 1.2 on Sandbox

-If you plan to install HDF on Hortonworks Sandbox, review the table, then proceed to step 2.
+If you plan to install HDF on Hortonworks Sandbox, review the table, and proceed to step 2.

-**Table 1: Hortonworks Sandbox Virtual Machine Information**
+**Table 1: Hortonworks Sandbox VM Information**

 | Parameter  | Value (VirtualBox)  | Value(VMware)  | Value(MS Azure)  |
 |---|---|---|---|